ArkEcosystemArchive/docs-legacy/docs/tutorials/core/plugins/how-to-interact-with-the-blockchain.md

 ---
-title: How to interact with the blockchain
+title: "How to Interact With the Blockchain"
 ---

-# How to interact with the blockchain
+# How to Interact With the Blockchain

 [[toc]]